hellorich/legacy.richcookson.info/README.md

 # richcookson.info

-One page CV and portfolio site.
+Legacy gulp based version of my one page CV and portfolio site.

 ## Requirements